dinphil/code-weekend/Markdown/Code Weekend.md

 There are about a million different ways to install things on various Linux-based operating systems.
 Go to [this link](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager) for a full list.

-[This ZIP file](assets/files/workshop2.zip) contains a snapshot of what your code should look like at the end of this workshop.
+Alright, let's get started.

-###What is a Node app?
+###What is a NodeJS app?

 Node is a very common Javascript-based web framework.
 In other words, it's a structure for making websites that many people use where the app/server logic is written mostly in Javascript.
 It's great because it has modules, which are bits of code other people write that can easily be added to give new functionality to your app.
+NodeJS has the most modules of any modern web framework, and that's part of what makes it really great for writing webapps fast.

 ###The Anatomy of a Node app